 We have a baby who sleeps in a cot.
 Do you accept infants?

 Yes!
 We generally recommend that people travelling with babies take the downstairs Four Poster room, partly so you don't have to carry (or, Cameron doesn't have to carry!) all of the baby gear upstairs, and partly because the room configuration allows more space for a cot.
+Please note, there is a $15 per night charge for infants.
 We can provide a cot if you don't have one, and we also provide a nappy bucket, highchair and anything else you let us know that you'll need.
 We're happy to microwave and sanitise things for you, but have also invested in kettles with a large opening which is designed for warming bottles, etc. Just let us know what you'll need and we'll do our best to help out.

 Do you have a room that sleeps 3 in separate beds?
 Can you zip apart your mattresses for ad hoc twin share?
 Can you put up extra trundle beds or do you have sofa beds?